-Still, she’d had a growing disquiet lately that frequently prickled the hairs on her neck.
-She listened, her ears picking up an animal rustle or two, but she was otherwise satisfied there were no strangers around.
-Very few creatures could sneak up on Tildy, which pleased her greatly and kept the witch’s mind at ease.
+Still, she’d had a growing disquiet lately that prickled the hairs on her neck.
+She listened, her ears catching the underbrush pitterpation of a small animal or two, but she was otherwise satisfied there were no strangers around.
+Very few creatures could sneak up on her, which pleased her greatly and kept the witch’s mind at ease.
 She craned her head skywards and screwed up her face.
-At this command, two gossamer wings unfolded from beneath a hidden flap in her dress.
-Her smile grew into a broad grin as she took flight.
-Oh, how she reveled in this freedom!
-To break free from the ground and soar like a bird.
-Her aerial dance could alleviate any hurt or fear, and while she needed no such salve today, her spirit flew in the daylight, nonetheless.
+At this command, her delicate wings unfolded from beneath the hidden flap in her dress.
+She loved this secret ability, this unique quality that made her feel special in a world where she was often alone and outwardly unremarkable.

-As always, Tildy was struck by how much the cottage resembled a gigantic tree stump, aside from the slightly askew chimney of spiraling brickwork, from which the gray breath of an untended fire drifted.
-Immense roots burrowed into the lush turf, which grew right up to the low windows that looked out at regular intervals.
+As always, Tildy was struck by how much the cottage resembled a gigantic tree stump, aside from the misangled rooves and askew chimney of spiraling brickwork, from which drifted the grey breath of an untended fire.
+The irregular foundation burrowed like immense roots into the lush turf, which grew right up to the low windows that looked out at regular intervals.

-“I need four tip-top apples and a few sprigs of mint for breakfast,” called the witch from below.
+“I need four tip-top apples and a few sprigs of mint for breakfast,” the witch called from below.
 “Be a dear and collect them for an old woman.”